CodeNameKND14/Hawaii-Climate-Analysis-SQLAlchemy/README.md

 ## Temperature Analysis II

-- Used the `calc_temps` function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").
+- Used the `calc_temps` function to calculate the min, avg, and max temperatures for trip using the matching dates from the previous year (i.e., use "2017-01-01" if trip start date was "2018-01-01").

-- Plotted the min, avg, and max temperature from your previous query as a bar chart.
+- Plotted the min, avg, and max temperature from previous query as a bar chart.

 - Used the average temperature as the bar height.